Image

 How does it work?

-• Enrolling in an online course
+• An online course

-• Engaging in a structured coaching or mentoring sessions
+• Coaching or mentoring sessions

-• Purchasing and learning new software or hardware packages
+• Purchasing and learning new software or hardware

 • Developing a self-directed composition project that would benefit from a period of rehearsal, workshopping or collaboration with a musician(s), ensemble or other artistic collaborator (e.g., visual artist, other performing artist)